DigitalPhi/MoralPsychology/docs/README.md

 > This is the course page for moral psychology (PHIL 3097, term 1, 2017).

 Some topics that might be taken-up: love & hate, authority & obedience, shame & pride, respect & humiliation, pleasure & pain, self-control, competitiveness & equality, hope & despair, fear & grief, anger, forgiveness & apology.
 This module is meant to be exploratory within the limits of reason and polite society.
-Let's all do our best.
+Let's all do our best...

 ### Announcements

+A couple questions on forgiveness have been added to the initial set of topics [link](https://www.dropbox.com/s/n0u52rtzbshj1h1/essay-topics-summative.pdf?dl=0).

 The topic for seminar on December 7 is forgiveness.<sub><small>December 5</small></sub>
 - The central texts are the following: